 SEND (Special Educational Needs and or Disability)

 Welcome to the SEND section of the school website.
-On this page you will find information related to SEND.
-Our Inclusion Leader and named SENCo is Mrs. D Johnson.
+On this page, you will find information related to SEND.

 Castle Hill Primary School is an inclusive school which aims to provide a broad and balanced curriculum as well as a learning environment with an atmosphere of motivation, inclusion, respect and pride in all achievements and sensitivity to individual needs of each pupil.
 We aim to meet the needs of all individuals and groups of pupils.